lovell/farmhash/README.md

 A fast, cryptographically-secure alternative is [HighwayHash](https://github.com/lovell/highwayhash).

-As the V8 JavaScript engine only natively supports 32-bit unsigned integers, the 64-bit methods return strings instead of Numbers and the 128-bit methods are not implemented.
+The 32-bit methods return a `Number`, the 64-bit methods return a `BigInt` and the 128-bit methods are not implemented.

 This module uses FarmHash v1.1.0 (2015-03-01).
-It has been tested with Node.js 10, 12, 14, 16 and 18
+It has been tested with Node.js 16, 18, 20 and 22
 on Linux (glibc, musl),
 macOS (x64, arm64) and
 Windows (x86, x64).